-The Company distributes on a direct basis and via a carefully network of selected intermediaries in a competitive but fairly stable market.
+The Company distributes on a direct basis and via a carefully selected network of intermediaries in a competitive but fairly stable market.

-Claims are handled in-house initially, larger or more complex claims may be outsourced to carefully selected third party handlers.
+Claims are handled in-house initially, while larger or more complex claims may be outsourced to carefully selected third party handlers.
 Reserving practices and approach are set by the Company based on local market experience and results arising from external actuarial reviews.